OpenFn/docs/README.md

 If you have any questions, please don't hesitate to email [admin@openfn.org](mailto:admin@openfn.org).

 # Connecting Source Applications
-Most modern web applications have a feature that allows you to `push`, `publish`, or `post` data to another URL when a certain event* takes place.
+Most modern web applications have a feature that allows you to `push`, `publish`, or `post` data to another URL when a certain **event** takes place.
+This event could be a form submission, mobile payment, patient registration, or barcode scan submission from a mobile app.
+The key is that your source application will notify OpenFn when *something happens*.

-Go to the "settings" or "administration" page for your source app, and look for a `Webhook API`, `Data Forwarding API`, or `Notifications API`.
+1. Go to the "settings" or "administration" page for your source app, and look for a `Webhook API`, `Data Forwarding API`, or `Notifications API`.
 Write to the developers of your application if none is provided out of the box.

-When setting up forwarding, select to send messages in `JSON` to your project's `inbox URL`.
+2. When setting up forwarding, select to send messages in `JSON` to your project's `inbox URL`.
 You can find and copy your secure inbox URL by clicking on the "copy URL" link in the bottom-right corner of the project in question on your **[project dashboard](https://www.openfn.org/projects)** page.

-Soon you'll see new messages arrive in your **[history](https://www.openfn.org/receipts)** page.
+3. Soon you'll see new messages arrive in your **[history](https://www.openfn.org/receipts)** page.

-Next, learn how to define **[[filters|2.-Filters]]** that trigger **[[job|4.-Jobs]]** runs.
+Next, learn how to define **filters** that trigger **job** runs.

 ***

-* This event could be a form submission, mobile payment, patient registration, or barcode scan submission from a mobile app.
-The key is that your source application will notify OpenFn when *something happens*.

 # Filters
 Filters are used to trigger jobs.
-Filters linked to active jobs will route incoming messages to that job and trigger its execution.
+Filters that are linked to active jobs will route incoming messages to that job and trigger its execution.

 The filter criteria is a string of valid `JSON` that will be used in the WHERE clause of an SQL query.
 In other words, If the JSON you write in your filter criteria is *included* in the body of the message sent to OpenFn, any active job triggered by that filter will run.